suneel0101/python-for-data-science-2015/README.md

 4. Let's plot the predictions.
 5. Let's measure the accuracy.
 6. Let's see which columns were most predictive.
-7. Let's use `cross_val_predict` as a shortcut.
+7. Let's use `cross_val_predict` as a shortcut to get the predicted values.
+8. Let's use `cross_val_score` as a shortcut for the R^2 values.
+What does `cv` do?

 On your own, (230)

 0. Run the regression using all of the feature columns.
-1. Use intercept.
-How does the model improve/worsen?
+1. How does the model improve/worsen?
-2. Plot the predictions against the true values.

 # Using Data Science for Classification
 ## Even More Data Science Terminology